openedx/edx-documentation/en_us/shared/course_features/timed_exams.rst

 #.
 Select **Save**.

+Under the new bulk allowance modal, follow these steps to add exta time in bulk.

+#.
+View the live version of your course.

+#.
+Select **Instructor**, and then select **Special Exams**.

+#.
+Expand **Allowance Section**.

+#.
+Select **Add Allowance**.

+   The **Add a New Allowance** dialog box opens.

+#.
+For **Username** or **Email**, enter all the learners' emails/usernames seperated by a comma that you wish to add an exception for.

+#.
+For **Select Exam Type**, select the type of exams you want to add extra time for, either proctored or timed exams.

+#.
+For **Select Exams**, click on the desired exams you want extra time for.

+#.
+For **Allowance Type**, select either **Additional Time** or **Time Multiplier**

+#.
+If you selected **Additional Time**, enter the number of extra minutes that you
+   want to grant to the learner.

+   .. note:: You must enter a whole number greater than 0.

+#.
+Otherwise if you selected **Time Multiplier**, enter the multiplier for how much total time you want the learners to have.
+For example for an exam of 30 minutes, a multiplier of 1.5 will give 15 extra minutes to each learner.

+   .. note:: You must enter a number greater than 1.

+#.
+Select **Create Allowance**.

 For proctored exams, the reviewer takes the special allowance for extra time into account when the proctoring service reviews the learner’s proctored exam results.